 If you would like to see all of the questions in a worksheet form, you can download a worksheet version of all the application questions (.docx document).
 If you need a different format, please call or email Kris.

 ACF staff want you to feel confident that you’ve put together your strongest application for our programs.
 Online info sessions give you the opportunity to plan ahead, ask questions, and get application advice.
 Each will be an hour-long session to walk through the program description, guidelines, and online application process.
 You can ask individual questions during the session or contact me separately with your individual questions.
-Four info sessions will be offered for this program – the same material will be covered at each session:
+Between January-May several info sessions will be offered for this program – the same material will be covered at each session: